Can't find the answer to your question? Please contact us with any question you may have.

 How long will I be in therapy?

-The number of therapy sessions depends on several factors and we will be able to give you a better idea after we have had a chance to meet.
+The number of therapy sessions depends on several factors.
+We will be able to give you a better idea after we have had a chance to meet.
 Factors that influence how long therapy lasts include the complexity of the problem, the length of time you’ve experienced the problem, and the amount of time you devote to working on the problem in between sessions, and, if in a relationship, your partner's support and participation in the therapeutic process.
 I generally advise people to plan for a minimum of 6 sessions.
 Many clients find benefit after just a few sessions while others require more long-term care.
-Therapy sessions are typically 45 minutes long.
+It is my goal to see you reach your goals as quickly as possible.
+I do not believe in dragging therapy out any longer than is absolutely necessary.
+In fact, if I feel you are not making progress with me, I will refer you to another treatment provider.

 How do I make an appointment?

 Clients are seen by appointment only.
 We do not accept walk-ins.
-You can make an appointment by calling the office at 832.301.9160, extension 0.
+You can make an appointment by calling the office at 832.301.9160.

 Do you accept my insurance?